-Maximizing Ways to Ensure Your School is Friendly, Welcoming, Helpful, Non-judgmental Caring Supporting Transitions During the First Weeks 3 Reopening Schools with a Sense of Exciting Renewal: Generating Hope and Resilience 4 Addressing Grief, Loss and Traumatic Stress for Staff and Students 5 Preparing Staff to Respond to those Experiencing Grief and Loss 5 Helping Others Dealing with Loss 6 Helping Students Who are Grieving and Reluctant to Return to School 6 Preparing for Understanding and Responding to Traumatic Stress Responses 7 in Students and Staff 7 Creating a Space Where People Feel Safe, Respected and Cared For 8 Creating a space where people feel safe, respected and cared for is essential to addressing traumatic stress at the beginning of and throughout the year.
-The following may help: 8 Re-engaging Students Disconnected in Instructional Activity 9 Incorporating Brain/Body Breaks into Daily Lessons 9

-Appendix A: Wearing a Trauma Lens 11

-Appendix B: Building Resilience 12
+Maximizing Ways to Ensure Your School is Friendly, Welcoming, Helpful, Non- judgmental ai Caring Monitoring for Targeted Supports 3 Supporting Transitions 3 Creating a Sense of Exciting Renewal: Generating Hope and Resilience 4 Addressing Grief, Loss and Traumatic Stress for Staff and Students 5 Helping Others Dealing with Loss 6 Helping Students Who are Grieving and Reluctant to Return to School 7 Preparing for, Understanding and Responding to Traumatic Stress Responses in Students and Staff 7 Creating a Space Where People Feel Safe, Respected and Cared For 8 Re-engaging Students Disconnected to Instructional Activity 9 Incorporating Brain/Body Breaks into Daily Lessons 9 Appendix A: Wearing a Trauma Lens .
+11 Appendix B: Building Resilience .
+12

-Appendix C: Crisis Hotline Information 13